How to Use Google Analytics to Track Performance on Social Media

 • Select Submit > Publish and Create Version,

-• Review your Workspace changes to ensure your tags are configured correctly,
+• Review your Workspace changes to ensure your tags configure correctly,

 • Enter your Version Name and Description,